 Requirements for Registration

-The Office of Admissions and Records must receive all required materials prior to registration at Victor Valley College.
+The Admissions & Records Office must receive all required materials before registration at Victor Valley College.

 Required materials include:

-- A completed admissions application and statement of legal residence to the college.
-Apply online at www.vvc.edu.
+- A completed admissions application and statement of legal residence.
+Apply online on the VVC website.

 - Applicable Prerequisite Challenge/Equivalency form.